Zero-cost options for closing a mortgage or refinancing in Texas

 No Private Mortgage Insurance

-A no closing cost mortgage also means that you will not have to pay private mortgage insurance (PMI).
+A no closing cost mortgage in Texas also means that you will not have to pay private mortgage insurance (PMI).
 PMI is an insurance policy that protects the lender if you default on your loan.
 Borrowers who put down less than 20% of the purchase price of their home are typically required to pay PMI, which can add several hundred dollars to your monthly payment.

 Fast Loan Approval